-- Possess any weapon or instrument designed to do bodily harm including a knife of any length. - Possess, drink or be under the influence of alcoholic beverages. - Use, furnish, sell, possess or be under the influence of any narcotic, hallucinogenic or dangerous drug. - Commit an act of defiance, either in language or action, against a faculty or staff member. - Forge, falsify, alter or illegally possess school forms or use forged notes or excuses. - Tamper with fire-fighting equipment or emergency alarm systems. - Write on or deface school property. - Use vulgar language. - Gamble in any manner, including playing cards or throwing dice. - Engage in physical or verbal altercations. - Leave campus during lunch or at any time during the school day. - Loiter or wander in the halls during the assigned lunch period. - Run, play or horseplay in the halls.
-Unnecessary noise and boisterous behavior will not be tolerated. - Behave in any manner that threatens the safety, security or well-being of other students, faculty or other school personnel. - Fail to abide by the classroom rules of each of their teachers. - Engage in inappropriate display of affection such as kissing or embracing. - Throw food or remove food or drinks from the cafeteria. - Participate in or attend extracurricular activities sponsored by the school if the student is out-of-school suspended or at alternative school. - Enter the teachers' lounges or workrooms located in the Main Building and Annex. - Go to the student parking lot without a pass from an administrator. - Smoke, use or possess tobacco products. - Tamper with a computer or any other form of technology that is the property of school. - Bring food and drink in the classrooms.
-If lunches are brought from home the lunch should be placed in the locker at the beginning of the school day.
+- Possess any weapon or instrument designed to do bodily harm including a knife of any length. - Possess, drink, or be under the influence of alcoholic beverages. - Use, furnish, sell, possess or be under the influence of any narcotic, hallucinogenic, or dangerous drug. - Commit an act of defiance, either in language or action, against a faculty or staff member. - Forge, falsify, alter or illegally possess school forms or use forged notes or excuses. - Tamper with fire-fighting equipment or emergency alarm systems. - Write on or deface school property. - Use vulgar language. - Gamble in any manner, including playing cards or throwing dice. - Engage in physical or verbal altercations. - Leave campus during lunch or at any time during the school day. - Loiter or wander in the halls during the assigned lunch period. - Run, play or horseplay in the halls.
+Unnecessary noise and boisterous behavior will not be tolerated. - Behave in any manner that threatens the safety, security or well-being of other students, faculty or other school personnel. - Fail to abide by the classroom rules of each of their teachers. - Engage in inappropriate display of affection such as kissing or embracing. - Throw food or remove food or drinks from the cafeteria. - Participate in or attend extracurricular activities sponsored by the school if the student is out- ofschool suspended or assigned to alternative school. - Enter the teachers' lounges or workrooms located in the Main Building and Annex.

+- Go to the student parking lot without a pass from an administrator. - Smoke, use, or possess tobacco/vape products. - Tamper with a computer or any other form of technology that is the property of school. - Bring food and drink in the classrooms. - Order food from delivery services or have outside food delivered to them by a parent, family member, and/or friend.